Black Mountain Films, Six Missing Chairs and Mini Productions present the BAFTA qualifying, urban LGBT drama, Not the Devil.

 Written and directed by Siobhan Schwartzberg who’s an awardee of the BFI’s Future Filmmakers scheme.
 In 2014 she was announced as a finalist in Pretzel Films Talented New Directors competition making the final 5 out of 700 UK based Directors.
 Schwartzberg has also been long listed for Film London’s Microwave Film Fund and have subsequently been given a year long talent development mentorship.

 Executively produced by James Dean, an award-winning short film and feature film producer (Discoverdale, Best International Film, Galway Fleadh 2013), as well as the producer of This Is Jinsy, and The Midnight Beast.
+It was also produced in collaboration with Sashi Arnold of Six Missing Chairs.

 Not the Devil hit the festival circuit early 2017 receiving it’s world premiere at the very apt BFI Flare Film Festival in March.